Skip navigation

 Read more

-ABSTAINED – Bills — Aged Care (Consequential and Transitional Provisions) Bill 2024; Consideration in Detail
+ABSTAINED – Bills — Defence Amendment (Parliamentary Joint Committee on Defence) Bill 2025; Consideration in Detail

 Milton Dick

-The question is that the amendment be agreed to.
+The question is that the amendment moved by the member for Bradfield be agreed to.

 Read more